bath-bcss/Technical-Labs/index.md

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">

+**Technical Labs has been suspended for the 2021/22 year.
+The content from last year is still available.**

 Technical Labs is a series of labs being ran by Bath Computer Science Society (BCSS) intended to introduce useful technical skills.